Marshal-AM/credflow/README.md

 | Live app | [credflow-tau.vercel.app](https://credflow-tau.vercel.app) |
 | Dashboard | [credflow-dashboard-three.vercel.app](https://credflow-dashboard-three.vercel.app) |
 | Pitch deck | [Canva pitch deck](https://canva.link/uze7wmvnpxxwnwk) |

-CredFlow turns rich financial signals into a portable **CredScore** (300–850) that unlocks **undercollateralized loans**.
-Connect a wallet and we reconstruct your full DeFi footprint — Aave and Morpho repay history, Alchemy transfer graphs, sybil-risk analysis, and **37 ML features** — in minutes.
-No on-chain history yet?
-Link a bank account via **Reclaim zkTLS** and get an accurate score from verified balance and capacity.

-**Five autonomous agents power every part of the live experience** — they are not optional infrastructure; they *are* how CredFlow operates after scoring.
-The **underwriter** mints and updates on-chain credit; **cross-chain sync** keeps every borrow market aligned via LayerZero; the **portfolio monitor** watches loan health every five minutes; the **liquidation agent** enforces defaults and sybil blacklists; and the **rate optimizer** adjusts pool pricing from utilization.
-Scoring produces a number; the agents make it a product.

-Once approved, you mint a soulbound **CredScore SBT** and borrow with less collateral than standard over-collateralized DeFi.
-Borrowing is available on **Robinhood Chain testnet**, **Arbitrum Sepolia**, and **Base Sepolia**.
-Credit state travels cross-chain via **LayerZero V2** so one underwritten identity cannot double-borrow across markets.

 ---